 Cargo vans are a good choice as they can haul up to 3,500 pounds and have around 404 cubic feet.
 Minidump trucks are the easiest to unload once you are finished for the day.
 These are best for large cleanout projects including residential and commercial jobs.

-However, if you want to regularly take on larger hauling, delivery, or moving jobs, your best investment is a box truck.
+However, if you want to regularly take on large local hauling, delivery, or moving jobs, your best investment is a box truck.
 See below for box truck sizes and their hauling capacity:

 - 12-foot truck: Haul up to 3,100 pounds and 450 cubic feet.